benjamin-bader/ExpectBetter/README.md

 Jasmine-style assertions in .NET
 ==================================

-We in the .NET world have lacked this for a surprisingly long time.
+We in the .NET world have lacked this for a surprisingly long time, and honestly should expect a better testing experience.
 Here is an attempt to recreate testing as fluent as that enjoyed by Javascripters (and some Java-drinkers) for years.

 ------------------